+Planning Monitoring

+Review Reporting Performance assessment

-of the Integrated Development Plan.
+Adopts priorities and objectives of the Integrated Development Plan.
 Adopts the PMS framework.
-Adopts the municipal Adopts the municipal Adopts the municipal of the IDP. reports from the Mayor twice a year.
-Reports the municipality performance to the community at least twice a year.
-Approves changes to the SDBIP and adjustment Budget Reports the municipality performance to the community at least twice a year.
-Approves the implementation of the recommendations of the Performance to to both improvement Planning Monitoring and objectives of the Integrated Development Plan.
-Adopts the PMS framework.
-Adopts the municipal Adopts the municipal Adopts the municipal Adopts the municipal Approves any changes to the Approves othe adjustment Budget Approves any changes to the Review Reporting Performance assessment objectives that is priorities and objectives of the IDP.
-Establish an over- sight committee for the purpose of the annual report.
-Key performance indicators and performance targets of the municipality.
-Approves recommendations for the improvement of the performance management system.
-Approves recommendations for the improvement of the performance management system.
-Consider the oversight report from the oversight committee.
-Approves recommendations for the improvement of the performance management system.
-Receives performance audit report from the Auditor General and and objectives of the Integrated Development Plan.
-Adopts the PMS framework.
 Adopts the municipal measurable objectives that is priorities and objectives of the IDP.
-Establish an over- sight committee for the purpose of the Approves the annual review programme of the IDP.
+Establish an over-sight committee for the purpose of the annual report.
+Approves the annual review programme of the IDP.
 Approves changes to the SDBIP and adjustment Budget Approves any changes to the priorities, objectives, key performance indicators and performance targets of the municipality.
-Consider the oversight report from the oversight Receives externally audited performance reports from the Mayor twice a year.
+Consider the oversight report from the oversight committee.
+Receives externally audited performance reports from the Mayor twice a year.
 Reports the municipality performance to the community at least twice a year.
 Approves recommendations for the improvement of the performance management system.
 Annually receives the appraisal of the Municipal Manager and Strategic Managers' performance.
-Submits the municipal annual report to the Auditor General and Approves the municipal annual audit plan and any substantial changes to it.
+Submits the municipal annual report to the Auditor General and the MEC Approves the municipal annual audit plan and any substantial changes to it.
 Approves the implementation of the recommendations of the Performance Audit Committee with regard to both improvement in the performance of the municipality or improvement of the performance management system itself.
-Receives performance audit report from the Auditor General and approves implementation
+Receives performance audit report from the Auditor General and approves implementation of its recommendations